nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+ConText shows an error message.

       Use case resumes at step 2.

+**Use case: List all contacts**

+**MSS**

+1. User requests to list contacts
+2. ConText shows a list of contacts

+    Use case ends

 *{More to be added}*